 The first drop begins just after the petals fall from the tree and may continue for the next two or three weeks.
-At this stage, the apples are not much bigger than a pea when they start to drop.
+At this stage, the apples aren't much bigger than a pea when they start to drop.
 Inadequate pollination is a common cause of apples dropping at this stage.
 Most apple varieties produce little or no fruit when pollinated by their own pollen.
 They need to cross-pollinate with a different apple variety.

 When apple blossom buds begin to open, they become vulnerable to freezing temperatures.
 The further along they are in opening, the more susceptible to the cold they become.
-Freezing temperatures during flower bud development or during blossoming is a major environmental cause of early apple drop.
+Freezing temperatures during flower bud development or blossoming are a major environmental cause of early apple drop.

 The most accepted explanation for the June drop is the temporary lack of adequate carbohydrates in the plant.
 Apple trees need plenty of carbohydrates to produce apples.
 Cloudy weather and low temperatures reduce the rate of photosynthesis, which causes a carbohydrate shortage.
 On the other hand, high nighttime temperatures stimulate higher respiration rates, which further lowers carbohydrate reserves.

 Damage by insects will cause premature dropping of apples.
-Apple maggots – the larval stage of a small fly – tunnel through apples while feeding.
+Apple maggots, the larval stage of a small fly, tunnel through apples while feeding.
 The damaged apples often fall from the tree prematurely.
 The plum curculio is another insect that feeds by burrowing through apples, causing fruit drop.
-The codling moth – the proverbial worm in the apple — will cause premature dropping by its feeding habit of tunneling to the apple core.
+The codling moth, the proverbial worm in the apple, will cause premature dropping by its feeding habit of tunneling to the apple core.

 With proper apple tree care, you can reduce the risk of pest infestations that cause premature apple dropping.
 Weeding and raking up leaves to keep your apple orchard clean can help.
 Regular pruning with sterilized pruners helps with air circulation and can protect against pests.